godotengine/godot-docs/classes/class_animationtreeplayer.rst

 - void **mix_node_set_amount** **(** :ref:`String<class_String>` id, :ref:`float<class_float>` ratio **)**

-Sets mix amount of a Mix node given its name and value.
+Sets the mix amount of a Mix node given its name and value.

 A Mix node adds input b to input a by the amount given by ratio.